hoang-tran/hoang-tran.github.io/_posts/2016-07-24-how-to-setup-testing-for-new-ios-project.md

 summary: Learn how to setup a testing environment on iOS, for both ObjC and Swift
 categories: ios testing
 tags: ios objc swift testing setup unittest uitest test
+related: [
+  'How to write unit tests in iOS Part 1: XCTestCase', 'How to write unit tests in iOS Part 2: Behavior-driven Development (BDD)', 'How to unit test your Network Layer in iOS'
+]
 ---

 App (or any product in general), before getting released to users, needs to be tested carefully.